self-xdsd/self-core/README.md

 Self's Core, version `0.0.98`.

 This repo contains the main Java SE 11 implementation, clean of any framework.
+Just start from the entrypoint, which is the [Self.java](https://github.com/self-xdsd/self-core/blob/master/self-api/src/main/java/com/selfxdsd/api/Self.java) interface - look for its implementors.
+You should get the hang of it quickly.

 The platform's domain model is implemented as a set of public Java Interfaces which, besides being the skeleton of the core implementation, can also be used to implement Selenium tests or implement a Java client for the RESTful API.